sanjeevai/Explore_US_Bikeshare_Data/README.md

 - examples

-It contains samples which which worked as a guide when I did the data analysis process.
+It contains samples which worked as a guide when I did the data analysis process.